 Product Owner: The product owner role represents the voice of the customer.
-They are responsible for generating and prioritising product backlog items and ensuring that they are clear to the entire team.
+They are responsible for generating internal and external feedback, prioritising product backlog items and ensuring that they are clear to the entire team.
 The product owner may be one person, such as a manager or executive, or it may be a group of people, such as a project management office (PMO) or cross-functional team.

 Scrum Master: The Scrum master acts as a coach by providing support, facilitation, and training to help Scrum teams deliver value continuously.
 This includes ensuring transparency within the team; removing any bottlenecks or impediments during daily stand-up meetings; helping team members identify areas that need improvement; solving cross-team issues; helping create estimates during sprint planning; facilitating sprint review meetings; identifying potential risks before each release; updating progress reports for senior management or other stakeholders interested in keeping track of how things are going.
 If you wish to become a Scrum Master yourself, take a look at the Institute's PSM Scrum Master course.

 Development Team: This group of people produces working software every two weeks during each sprint.
 They are responsible for implementing features identified by the product owner through user stories during each sprint planning meeting.
-Developers can self-organise within their teams based on their abilities and experience levels without having someone assigned as their manager—this helps increase productivity compared with more traditional models where developers work at different rates depending on how good they are at managing themselves.
+Developers can self-organise within their teams based on their abilities and experience levels without having someone assigned as their manager—this helps increase productivity compared with more traditional models of agile teams where developers work at different rates depending on how good they are at managing themselves.